eterradas/catfacts/README.md

 catfacts
 ========

-catfacts sms project to learn more about twillio api
+catfacts sms project to learn more about twillio api, heroku, django.

-requires celery, and access to the twillio api
+catfactssms.heroku.com